Leadership and Creating Space for Creativity

 I had an idea….
 I needed to lighten the energy in the room.
 I needed to make it more of a game and get them out of their heads.

-• 5-star great idea
+- 5-star great idea

-• 3-star good idea
+- 3-star good idea

-• 1-star idea
+- 1-star idea

-I challenge the team to write a minimum of 3 ideas on post-it notes.
+I challenged the team to write a minimum of 3 ideas on Post-it notes.
 When they were done we would go around the room three times and read one idea per person.
 The team would vote 5, 3 or 1.
 The idea would go in the category where it had the most votes and the idea creator would get 5, 3 or 1 piece of candies to match.
 They would have 5 minutes to write the 3 post-it ideas.

-The team listened hard to understand, digest and follow the rules of the game.
+The team listened hard to understand, digest, and follow the rules of the game.
 While they didn’t all eat candy, the sudden prize and competition on the table helped.
 Something shifted as the pressure of finding that one magical and perfect idea left.
 Now they just had to come up with three ideas.
-Most grabbed for the markers, while some choose to use their pen.
+Most grabbed for the markers, while some chose to use their pen.
 I felt the energy shifting as heads rose, eyes looked up in reflection and contemplation.
 Some started writing.
 I left the room to refill my coffee, give space and enjoy the fact that ideas were starting to flow.
 I celebrated that I restrained myself from just sharing my idea.

 I came back and we proceeded as planned.
 In the end, everyone came up with 2-3 ideas.
 Everyone had candy and affirmation in their contribution.
 We had lots of ideas on the board.
 We had numerous great ideas that the team began to discuss and debate.
 The conversation was rampant.
 The energy grew.
 The ideas evolved.
 I sat down, the organic evolution and planning of a solution and path forward were happening.
-I watched in delight as the team sorted who was good at what and how they might work together to solve this.
+I watched in delight as the team sorted out who was good at what and how they might work together to solve this.
 It was magical.
 It was game-changing.

 My lesson that day was beyond not rescuing and allowing silence but was in the power of creativity and finding ways to remove the pressure, finding the heart of play and space for anything to show up… good ideas and bad.
 The goal was participation, not the golden unicorn idea.
 Make it fun.
 The team laughed, bantered and designed.
 They left the room agreeing on two ideas to develop.
 They outlined who would do what, by when, and how we would know.